 To ensure that projects are appraised on a consistent and objective basis and are aligned to Corporate Plan priorities.
 Other important issues that are not specifically mentioned in the Corporate Plan are also taken into account e.g. Health and Safety and Risk Management issues.
 Weightings are applied to the scores with Corporate Plan priorities and statutory requirements carrying the most weight.

-Estimates of the costs of the project and timing of these costs and the funding sources investigated and identified vi.
-Consultation
+Estimates of the costs of the project and timing of these costs and the funding sources investigated and identified vii.
+Project Outcomes and Scope